When you add an attribute mapping rule there is also an option to add an attribute transform rule.

 If more than one set of conditions matches, then the attribute will have more than one value.
 All values are passed if that attribute is released, and all values are used by statistics if it is reportable.
 Unfortunately the interface cannot display muliti-valued attributes on accounts at the moment.

-You cannot use transformed values in other transformations.
+You cannot use mapped targets or transformed values in transformations.

 The most common multi-valued attribute that is likely to come up is the 'memberOf' attribute from Active directory (or Azure) which contains security and distribution groups.